snowzurfer/geepeetto/README.md

 python geepeetto.py input_strings.txt MyProject/Assets --openai-key your_openai_api_key --languages-file languages_list.txt --extra-information "When translating, don't translate the words Superstar, Maccio, or Catapult since they are the App's main words."
 ```

-After running the script, the generated translations will be written to translations.txt, and the localized strings will be copied to the appropriate .lproj folders in the specified Xcode project's assets folder.
+After running the script, the generated translations will be written to `translations.txt`, and the localized strings will be copied to the appropriate `.lproj` folders in the specified Xcode project's assets folder.

 ## Authors